mechmotum/mechmotum.github.io/content/jupyter-summer-2021.rst

 and their JavaScript extensions.
 Additionally, we added a new Adapt plugin to supplement our already existing Query plugin on libretexts.org.

-Finally, after many bitcoining mining attempts on libretexts.org, we have successfully implemented measures to mitigate these abuses.

 In the Works
 ------------